 - Be open and honest.
 Talking to someone you care for about the disease is not easy, but it’s important that you explain how aspergillosis is likely to affect you.
 You might feel tempted to downplay things, but being honest can help in managing your friend or family member’s expectations in the future.

 Some people find the Spoon Theory helpful in explaining chronic illness.
 In short, spoons represent the energy needed to get daily tasks (getting dressed, showering, washing up etc.) done.
 People without chronic illness have an unlimited number of spoons each day.
 But people with a disease like aspergillosis only get, say, 10 spoons on a ‘good’ day.
-Using this example can help to explain how living with aspergillosis affects all areas of life.
+Using this example can help to explain how living with aspergillosis effects all areas of life.

 - Let them in.
 If you are talking to someone close to you, inviting them to learn more or share some of your experiences can be very helpful.
 You might want to invite them to come to an appointment with you, or visit a local support meeting.